Personal loan without SCHUFA in Germany 2026

 Loan despite bad SCHUFA

-- Larger amounts possible: EUR 1,000 to 50,000+.
+- Larger amounts: EUR 1,000 to EUR 50,000 or more.

 - Builds positive credit history when you repay on time.

-| Loan Amount | APR (Effektivzins) | Monthly Payment | Total Repayment | Term |
+| Loan amount | APR (Effektivzins) | Monthly payment | Total repayment | Term |

 |---|---|---|---|---|